apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Netflix finally streams video games, too**
+**Biden urges Detroit automakers, union to forge deal as deadline looms**

-You can read more about it [here](https://www.theverge.com/2023/8/14/23829262/netflix-cloud-gaming-testing-tv-web).
+You can read more about it [here](https://www.washingtonpost.com/business/2023/08/14/biden-uaw-negotiations/).

 ## Requirements
 - Python 3.8